-Cause Solution Software volume control is turned down.
+Cause Solution Software volume control is turned down or muted.
 Double-click the Speaker icon on the taskbar, then make sure that Mute is not selected and use the volume slider to adjust the volume.
 Audio is hidden in Computer Setup.
-Enable the audio in Computer Setup: Security > Device Security > Audio.
+Enable the audio in Computer Setup: Security > Device Security > Audio .
 The external speakers are not turned on.
 Turn on the external speakers.
-The audio device may be connected to the wrong jack on the rear of the computer or the jack has been retasked to perform a different function.
-Ensure that the device is connected to the correct jack on the rear of the computer.
-If the correct jack is being used and the problem persists, the jack may have been retasked to perform a function that is different from the default function.
-Open the Realtek control panel by clicking the Realtek HD Audio Manager icon in the task tray or the Realtek entry in the operating system's Control Panel and set the jack to the desired function.
+The audio device may be connected to the wrong jack.
+Ensure that the device is connected to the correct jack on the computer.
+The speakers should be plugged into the rear line- out jack and the headphones should be plugged into the front headphone jack.
 External speakers plugged into the wrong audio jack on a recently installed sound card.
 See the sound card documentation for proper speaker connection.
 Digital CD audio is not enabled.
-Enable digital CD audio: 1.
-From the Control Panel, select System.
-2. On the Hardware tab, click the Device Manager button.
+Enable digital CD audio.
+In the Device Manager, right-click on the CD/DVD device and select Properties .
+Make sure Enable digital CD audio for this CD-ROM device is checked.
+Headphones or devices connected to the line-out connector mute the internal speaker.
+Turn on and use headphones or external speakers, if connected, or disconnect headphones or external speakers.